MassimoDanieli-zz/docker-wso2as/README.md

 docker-wso2as
 ===================

 Docker image to install and run WSO2 Application Server .
+The WSO2 Application Server brings together best of breed open source technologies for Web Applications (i.e. Apache Tomcat), Web Services (i.e. Apache Axis2), RESTful services (i.e. JAX-RS) with WSO2’s open source management, monitoring, clustering, and logging extensions.
 It uses the [dockerfile/java](https://index.docker.io/u/dockerfile/java/) as its base image.

 The dockerfile will:

 * Use `wget` to pull the Application Server ZIP from WS02 web site into the container `/opt` folder.
 * Install `zip`.
-* Unzip the AS ZIP.
+* Unzip the AS 5.2.1 zip file.
 * Remove the AS ZIP.
 * Expose the container port `9443`.
 * Set the AS  `wso2server.sh` start-up script as the container start-up command.